 - Available to Erasmus Students: Yes

-This course provides an introduction to the field of education in international development for people interested in the study of education in the Global South.
-Participants will learn to apply conceptual tools from main development theories (modernization, dependency, neoliberalism, post-colonialism and capabilities) to current debates in international education, particularly those related to poverty eradication, gender and ethnic inequalities, youth, conflict, citizenship and community development.
-The course presents major strategies and initiatives (e.g. EFA, SDGs, SABER) of various international organizations and agencies (e.g., UNESCO, World Bank, UNICEF, DFID, NGOs) and attempts to highlight, from a critical perspective, the logic of donors, the rationale for external assistance and how different theories of education and development influence educational programmes and practice at international, national and local level.
+This course provides an introduction to the field of education in international development for people interested in the study of education policy globally.
+Participants will learn to apply conceptual tools from main development theories (neoliberalism, post-colonialism and capabilities) to current debates in international education, particularly those related to access to education, gender and ethnic inequalities, youth, conflict, citizenship and employment.
+The course presents major strategies and initiatives (e.g. SDGs) of various international organizations and agencies (e.g., UNESCO, World Bank, OECD, DFID, NGOs) and attempts to highlight, from a critical perspective, the logic of donors, the rationale for external assistance and how different theories of education and development influence educational programmes and practice at international, national and local level.

 ■ To create knowledge of and appreciation for the importance of education in international development.

 ■ To develop a more thorough understanding of the economic, social, and political dimensions of educational development.

 ■ To familiarize participants with a variety of development theories (neoliberalism, post-colonialism and capabilities) and their implications for education policy globally.

 ■ To encourage students to critically assess and analyse the successes and failures of different actors in the field of education and international development.